edyta555/django_users/README.md

 # A Django application using AbstractUser class

 ## Installation

+To install the project on Ubuntu 18.04, follow the instructions:

 1) Clone the remote repository: git clone git@github.com:edyta555/django_users.git